 15kw output and replaceable battery

 Triggo EV comes with two 10kW electric motors.
 However, the system power has been capped at 15kW in a bid to conform to the L7E class specifications.
 The vehicle also has a replaceable 8kWh battery pack with a driving range of around 62 miles, depending on the driving conditions.
 Triggo’s rapid battery change system will significantly reduce charging downtime, plus the easy removability ensures drivers can always change their battery instead of waiting for the car to charge.

 According to Triggo’s manufacturers, the vehicle won’t be available for personal purchase immediately after launching.
 They are currently looking at the vehicle sharing space because they believe Triggo solves the problem of availability and presence of vehicles where users actually need them.

-As mentioned earlier, the manufacturers do not plan to roll our Triggo Electric Vehicle for personal purchase, yet.
-Even though the vehicle is yet to be launched, the plan is to engage Triggo as a mainstay in the Car sharing space before exploring personal mobility.
+As mentioned earlier, the manufacturers are not offering the Triggo Electric Vehicle for personal purchase, yet.
+The plan is to engage Triggo as a mainstay in the car sharing space before exploring personal mobility.
 You may visit the official Triggo website for more information.